Strong Guy: X-Factor Investigations

 In Peter David's run on X-Factor, in the aftermath of Marvel's "Decimation" storyline, Strong Guy moves to New York City to become an enforcer for Jamie Madrox's detective agency, X-Factor Investigations.
 In the process, he rejoins many of his former teammates from the previous incarnation of X-Factor.

-Strong Guy later considers becoming the sheriff of Mutant Town, but changes his mind when Arcade destroys the town.
-He is later killed protecting J. Jonah Jameson from super-powered assassins, but is resurrected by Layla Miller.
-However, Strong Guy no longer has a soul, which leads him to become more aggressive and kill Wolfsbane's son Tier to become the lord of Hell.
+Some time later, Valerie Cooper contacts Strong Guy and offers him a job as sheriff of Mutant Town.
+Guido informs Jamie Madrox that he will be taking the job, but changes his mind when Mutant Town is destroyed by the villain Arcade.

+Strong Guy is hired to protect J. Jonah Jameson from super-powered assassins.
+He is shot through the heart and overexerts himself stopping a Mandroid from falling onto a crowd.
+Strong Guy is rushed to the hospital, but the doctors are unable to save him due to the damage to his heart.
+A few minutes later, he miraculously revives, showing no injuries.
+It is revealed that Layla Miller resurrected Strong Guy, who no longer has a soul.
+As a result, he begins acting more aggressive, and after a failed date with M, quits the group, only to return during the Hell on Earth War where he works for Mephisto against the other Hell Lords.
+By the end of the event, he murders Wolfsbane's son Tier to become the Supreme Hell Lord.
 Red Hulk eventually convinces Strong Guy to abandon the position, but he remains in Hell to regain his soul.

 Return to Earth

 Strong Guy returns in Death of X, along with other mutants, helping the X-Men.

 In Secret Empire, Strong Guy is seen among the inhabitants of the mutant nation of New Tian following Hydra's takeover of the United States.